-The African Connection
+The Africa Connection

 Kalahari Resorts & Conventions isn’t your typical resort.
-Its authentically African theme is designed to bring families together, and that isn’t just a marketing ploy.
-The African spirit of Unbuntu or “togetherness”— the philosophy that encompasses a belief in a universal bond of sharing that connects all of humanity — is reflected in every aspect of Kalahari Resorts & Conventions, like the handpicked Rwandan coffee beans that are brewed on property, handcrafted artwork on the convention center walls, furniture placed in guest rooms, recorded music from the streets of Cape Town echoing in the resorts and original crafts for guest souvenirs.
+Its authentic African theme is designed to bring families together in the African spirit of Ubuntu or “togetherness”— the philosophy that encompasses a belief in a universal bond of sharing that connects all of humanity.
+A love of Africa is shared with guests in every aspect of Kalahari Resorts & Conventions, from the handcrafted artwork on the walls to the original music throughout the resort that supports African artists and craftspeople.
 It’s all part of Kalahari’s commitment to bring guests a beyond-expectations experience.